klaytn/klaytn-docs/docs/klaytn/README.md

 ### Klaytn Nodes

-To understand the Klaytn main chain network topology, we need to visit the different types of Klaytn nodes.
+Before we go over the Klaytn main chain network topology, we need to get familiar with the different types of Klaytn nodes.

 #### Core Cell (CC): Consensus Node (CN) + Proxy Node (PN)

-**Core Cell (CCs)** is composed of a single **Consensus Node (CN)** and two **Proxy Nodes (PNs)**.
+Core Cell (CCs) is composed of a single **Consensus Node (CN)** and two **Proxy Nodes (PNs)**.
-Consensus Nodes are participating in the block generation process, while Proxy Nodes provides the interfaces to the outter network.
-PNs transmits the transaction requests to the Consensus Nodes, and propagates the blocks to the Endpoint Nodes.
+Consensus Nodes are participating in the block generation process, while Proxy Nodes provide the interface to the outter network.
+PNs transmit the transaction requests to the Consensus Nodes, and propagate the blocks to the Endpoint Nodes.
 If you are interested in being a Core Cell Operator, read the [installation and operation guide of Core Cell](../node/core-cell/README.md).

 #### Endpoint Node (EN)

 ENs serve as endpoints for Klaytn network handling RPC API requests and processing data sent to and from service chains.

-To setup an Endpoint Node for you application, read the [installation and operation guide of Endpoint Node](../node/endpoint-node/README.md).
+To setup an Endpoint Node for your application, read the [installation and operation guide of Endpoint Node](../node/endpoint-node/README.md).

 #### Bootnode